Home 10 Band Equalizer Basic Equalizer CW I'der & Pulser PSK 31 Distortion Meter Sound Card Manager

 The peak indicator of the equalizer should be peaking up about 1/3 to 1/2 the way up.
 None of the indicators should ever be yellow or red.
 See the help file for the equalizer to understand setting up the audio levels in your system.

 If everything looks good as far as the audio levels go, then it could be RF getting into the system.
-If your sound card to radio interface doesn't use an isolation transformer (600 ohm/600 ohm), then that is the first place to look.
-Use an isolation transformer!
 If you have built your own interface, enclose it in a metal box, not plastic.
-Make sure that neither side of the input (from line out) to the isolation transformer is grounded.
+Make sure that neither side of the input (from sound card line out) to the isolation transformer is grounded.

 Use quality shielded cable and shielded type connecters.
 Make sure all connections are tight and soldered well.